howen7/Predictive_Modeling/README.md

 - Total International Calls
 - Voicemail Plan

-We went back to our original data to see the correlation between these features and churn, and confirmed that these features did indeed have a hi.
+We went back to our original data to see the correlation between these features and churn, and confirmed that these features did indeed have a high correlation with an increased churn rate, which validates our model.

 ---